Pre-requisites click here

 Another aspect of this example is that ratings grade like contours around the landscape and progressively rise and fall as ratings.
 Thus one part of the landscape may be rated 5 and another 6, but it grades gradually between the two, not as a sudden change.
 An exception may be where a mountain rises from a lake, the lake having a rating of say 6.0 and the mountain rising to 7.5 (Figure 51).

 It is important to distinguish what the scene comprises.
 The rating reflects what is viewed from a location; it does not provide the rating of that viewing location but rather what is seen from it.
 Thus a mountain viewed from a plain may rate say 8 but this rating applies to the mountain, not to the plain from where it was viewed.

-The rating scale of 1 (low) to 10 (high) has been used consistently for rating the scenes.
+The rating scale of 1 (low) to 10 (high) has been used consistently in surveys for rating the scenes.
 In mapping there are two numbering options:

 - Adopt integer rating option in which the number used (e.g. 6) covers ratings within that integer (i.e. from 6.00 to 6.99);

 - Adopt the nearest whole number option in which a number covers the range from 5.50 to 6.49.
 These round up to the nearest integer.
 Thus 6.42 becomes 6 and 6.72 becomes 7.

 Either option has advantages and disadvantages.
 Option 1 is the more easily understood and a map containing areas marked 5, 6 or 7 would be taken to mean within the integer range.
 Option 2 is possibly more accurate as it enables a figure of say, 6.89 to be moved up to 7 rather than remaining as 6.